skelterjohn/prevmtable/README.md

 ##example config##

 The config below will keep one preemtible f1-micro coreos instance running in either us-central1-b or us-central1-f.
+Additionally, it has a startup script that runs a very simple "Hello, world!" http server, and a tag that can be used to manage its firewall status.

     {
       secondsToRest: 5